Gender Recognition (Jersey) Law 2010

 Transgender people have a condition known as gender dysphoria, gender identity disorder, gender incongruence or transgenderism.
 This means that transgender people do not feel that their gender matches their sex assigned at birth and may sometimes seek medical treatment to ease their dysphoria.
 As part of the treatment transgender people may choose to have legal recognition of their gender.

-You will find the Trans* Jersey Pathway to Care leaflet that was developed with assistance from the States of Jersey Health and Social Services Department, here Trans* Jersey Pathway to Care leaflet
+You will find the Trans* Jersey Pathway to Care leaflet that was developed with assistance from the States of Jersey Health and Community Services Department, here Trans* Jersey Pathway to Care leaflet